The principal sources of financing for project companies are:

-The pledge over the receivables may be perfected though the pledgor’s written notice to, or the written consent of, the third-party debtor and a fixed-date stamp notarisation thereof.
+The pledge over the receivables may be perfected through the pledgor’s written notice to, or the written consent of, the third-party debtor.
+The written notice or consent must have a fixed-date stamp issued by a notary public.
 The share pledge also requires the delivery of the share certificates and the recording of the pledge in the shareholder registry and the share certificates.

-Yangdo tambo over receivables may be perfected through the transferor’s written notice to, or the written consent of, the third-party debtor and a fixed-date stamp notarisation thereof.
+Yangdo dambo over receivables may be perfected through the transferor’s written notice to, or the written consent of, the third-party debtor.
+The written notice or consent must have a fixed-date stamp issued by a notary public.

 Korean law requires that the collateral assets be specifically identifiable.
 Therefore, in principle, a valid security interest cannot be granted over a fluctuating pool of assets under Korean law.
 However, certain exceptions are recognised by courts.
 For example, a valid security interest can be granted in fungible property such as grain, oil and fish that is held in a segregated storage facility.
 Unless the collateral falls under such exceptions, a security interest cannot be validly created over a fluctuating pool or category of assets.

 The execution of the security documents is not subject to a stamp tax or other charge.
-The registration of a mortgage agreement, however, requires the payment of registration tax and surtax thereon equivalent to 0.12–0.24% of the maximum secured amount and a filing fee in the amount equivalent to approximately USD15 per application or parcel of land.
-Furthermore, in the case of a mortgage over real property, the mortgagor should purchase a national housing bond in the amount of 1% of the maximum secured amount (provided that such a national housing bond can be resold at discount).
+The registration of a mortgage agreement, however, requires the payment of registration tax (including local education tax) thereon equivalent to 0.24% (provided that registration tax applicable to registration under the Act on Security Over Movable Property and Claims is 0.12%) of the maximum secured amount and a filing fee in the amount equivalent to approximately USD15 (USD13 in case of registration via the internet, which is the more common practice) per application or parcel of land.
+Furthermore, in the case of a mortgage over real property, the mortgagor should purchase a national housing bond in the amount of 1% of the maximum secured amount (provided that such a national housing bond can thereafter be resold at discount).

 Korean law requires that collateral assets such as stocks, mortgage and bonds be specifically identifiable.
 Therefore, in principle, a valid security interest cannot be granted with a general description of the types of collateral.

-A kun-mortgage or kun-pledge can secure a specific obligation, or certain types of obligation (Hanjung-Kun) or all types of obligation (Pogwal Kun).
-A bank is not permitted to obtain a Pogwal Kun from a third-party guarantor/collateral-provider (subject to certain exceptions) under the Regulations on Bank Supervision.
-In addition, under the Monopoly Regulation and Fair Trade Act, affiliates within certain “enterprise groups” are in principle prohibited from providing a guarantee to their affiliates.
+A kun-mortgage or kun-pledge can secure a specific obligation, or certain types of obligation (Hanjung- Kun) or all types of obligation (Pogwal Kun).
+Financial institutions providing loans are not permitted to obtain a Pogwal Kun from a third-party guarantor/collateral-provider (subject to certain exceptions) under the Act on the Protection of Financial Consumers.
+In addition, under the Monopoly Regulation and Fair Trade Act, affiliates within certain “Cross Shareholding Restricted Enterprise Groups” are in principle prohibited from providing a guarantee to their affiliates.

 Under the Civil Code of Korea, security interests will in principle be released when the secured claims are discharged following repayment.
 Thus, separate documents evidencing the release of security interests are not required.
 With regard to security interests registered in registries, while they are also released when the secured claims are discharged, that release needs to be registered through the submission of a document evidencing the release of the relevant security interest.